ktmeaton/obsidian-public/academic/NML Referral 6.md

 > - [INSDC](http://www.insdc.org/)

 > **Knowledge of “omics” data collection and data management practices including the assessment of data quality, data processing, and developing or maintaining data quality standards.**
+> - Genomics, specialty in bacterial pathogens, plague, tuberculosis.
+> - Mostly, plague, but also tuberculosis, and some human mitochondrial work.
+> - Data Collection takes two forms
+> - Primary data: In which I'm in the lab processing samples
+> - Secondary data: Downloading sequences from public repositories.
+> - Extraordinary care in sequencing DNA from tissues, aDNA degraded
+> - Data quality

 > **Knowledge of the mission, mandate, and objectives of the Public Health Agency of Canada as they pertain to the federal role in health, emerging health issues and outbreak response**
 > - **Mission**: To promote and protect the health of Canadians through leadership, partnership, innovation and action in public health.